-The following examples use cross arming to coordinate measurements between two separate analyzers within the logic analyzer or between analyzers and the oscilloscope.
-The analyzers can be configured as either a state analyzer and timing analyzer, or two state analyzers.
-It is not possible to set both to timing.

-You set up cross arming in the Arming Control menu (obtained by selecting Arming Control in the Trigger menu).
-When coordinating measurements between two instruments, you need to select Count Time to correlate the measurements.
-When correlating measurements between an analyzer and the scope you also need to set the oscilloscope Trigger Mode to Immediate.
+The following examples use cross arming to coordinate measurements between two separate machines within the logic analyzer.
+The machines can be configured as either a state\ analyzer and timing analyzer, or two state analyzers.
+It is not possible to set both machines to time.
+Set up cross arming in the Arming Control menu (obtained by selecting Arming Control in the Trigger menu).
+When coordinating measurements between two machines, you also need to select Count Time to correlate the measurements.